Introduction

 The metric system’s base‑10 logic

 The metric system, introduced during the French Revolution, was designed for universal simplicity.
 By defining the kilometer as 1,000 meters, scientists and engineers can easily scale measurements up or down using powers of ten.
-This logic underpins fields ranging from geodesy (the science of measuring Earth’s shape) to astronomy, where distances are expressed in kilometers, megameters, or astronomical units That's the part that actually makes a difference..
+This logic underpins fields ranging from geodesy (the science of measuring Earth’s shape) to astronomy, where distances are expressed in kilometers, megameters, or astronomical units And that's really what it comes down to..

 Energy consumption and distance